Ocean Therapy

 Goals of Ocean Therapy

-• Reduce anxiety about the unknown and reinforce a framework for a successful transition into a safe community (for youth populations) and civilian life (for military populations).
+- Reduce anxiety about the “unknown” and reinforce a framework for a successful transition into a safe community (for youth populations) and civilian life (for military and first responder populations).

-• For military populations, break down perceived barriers between military members and civilians to demonstrate to veterans that there are communities that care deeply about their health and welfare.
-We also seek to reinforce that they and their service to our country have not been “forgotten” or “overlooked”.
+- For military and first responder populations, break down perceived barriers between them and civilians to demonstrate that there are communities that care deeply about their health and welfare.
+We also seek to reinforce that they and their service to our country and our communities have not been “forgotten” or “overlooked”.

-• Teach basic ocean conditions evaluation and ocean safety.
+- Teach basic ocean safety, conditions evaluation and beach awareness.

 Ocean Therapy Session Feedback Form

-Our goal is to provide the best experience for all Ocean Therapy session participants and your feedback is important to us.
-Please take a moment to complete the following form and let us know how we are doing so that we can provide the best experience for all.
+Our goal is to provide the best experience possible for all Ocean Therapy session participants and your feedback is important to us.
+Please take a moment to complete the following form and let us know how we are doing and include any suggestions for improvement.
+Thank you!